firefly-iii/docs/docs/docs/firefly-iii/features/commandline.md

 * `--end[=END]`.
 Last transaction to export.
 Defaults to today.
 Only applies to transaction export.
 * `--accounts[=ACCOUNTS]`.
 From which accounts or liabilities to export.
 Only applies to transaction export.
 Defaults to all of your asset accounts.
 * `--export_directory[=EXPORT_DIRECTORY]`.
 Where to store the export files. [default: "./"]
 * `--export-transactions`.
-Create a file with all your transactions and their meta data.
+Create a file with all your transactions and their metadata.
 This flag and the other flags can be combined.
 * `--export-accounts`.
-Create a file with all your accounts and some meta data.
+Create a file with all your accounts and some metadata.
 * `--export-budgets`.
-Create a file with all your budgets and some meta data.
+Create a file with all your budgets and some metadata.
 * `--export-categories`.
-Create a file with all your categories and some meta data.
+Create a file with all your categories and some metadata.
 * `--export-tags`.
-Create a file with all your tags and some meta data.
+Create a file with all your tags and some metadata.
 * `--export-recurring`.
-Create a file with all your recurring transactions and some meta data.
+Create a file with all your recurring transactions and some metadata.
 * `--export-rules`.
-Create a file with all your rules and some meta data.
+Create a file with all your rules and some metadata.
 * `--export-bills`.
-Create a file with all your bills and some meta data.
+Create a file with all your bills and some metadata.
 * `--export-piggies`.
-Create a file with all your piggy banks and some meta data.
+Create a file with all your piggy banks and some metadata.
 * `--force`.
 Force overwriting of previous exports if found.

 Keep in mind that on Docker, you must export to `./storage/export` to have the files available on your own system.